BufordT79/Story_Prompt_Node/README.md

 Connect the **`prompts`** output to a `CLIP Text Encode` node's `text` input (right-click the encode node → convert `text` widget to input).
 Because `prompts` is a **list**, every downstream node runs once per prompt — one queue press renders the whole batch.
 Load your Krea 2 checkpoint and any LoRAs from your map with normal `Load LoRA` nodes; the trigger words are already in the prose.

 Prefer file-based batching?
-Point any prompts-from-directory loader at `output_dir` — the files are always written as well (reruns overwrite).
+Point any prompts-from-directory loader at `output_dir` — the files are always written as well (reruns overwrite previous text outputs).

 ## Node reference